spoilvoid/OpenLTM/README.md

 We present a [theoretical proof](./figures/efficiency.png) of the computational complexity of Time-Series Transformers.
 See our [paper](https://arxiv.org/abs/2410.04803) for details.

 > [!NOTE]
 > LTMs are still small in scale compared to large models of other modalities.
-We prefer to include and implement models requiring affordable training resources as efficiently as possible (for example, using several RTX 4090s or a single A100 40G).
+We prefer to include and implement models requiring affordable training resources as efficiently as possible (for example, using several RTX 4090s or A100s).

 ## Citation